ISO 13485 Certification for Medical Devices

 ISO 13485 vs ISO 9001

-While ISO 9001 focuses on customer satisfaction and general quality management, ISO 13485 focuses on:
+While ISO 9001 emphasizes customer satisfaction and general process management, ISO 13485 emphasizes:

 • Regulatory compliance